microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 You can also use Powershell to produce the json input.
 This repository has a script [Get-AADMapping.ps1](./tenant-mapping/Get-AADMapping.ps1) that makes this easy.

-# Change parameters after initial configuration
+# Changing parameters after initial configuration
 Once you completed the setup of the app, how can you change parameters such as _Application Insights application id_ or _Lookback period_?

 You can change configuration settings by going to the Power BI portal, open the workspace for the installed app, go to settings, and then Parameters.